c1008h/social-network-api/README.md

 Open the repo in VSC then open the terminal to that file.
 Once in the terminal, run `npm init`.
 Once initualize is finished, run `npm i`.
 This should install all packages and dependencies that are needed for this app.
 ### Usage
-Type `node index.js` into the terminal to run this app.
-Once the app has started, user will be prompted with a handful of questions to answer.
-When the questionare is completely filled out, the README.md file will be updated with the user's input.
-From there, users can copy and paste into whatever README.md file they desire.
+Type `node server.js` into the terminal to run this app.
+Once the app has started, user will be able to open `insomnia` on `http://localhost:3001/api/user` and `http://localhost:3001/api/thought` to GET, PUT, POST, and DELETE data.

-Fun fact, the samplereadme.md was created using this generator.
+It's a great way to keep track of user thoughts, friends and reactions.

 ## Contribution
-Feel free to fork my repo and use it as your README generator.
+Feel free to fork my repo and make it your own friend tracker.

 ## License
 <details>